bansalsamarth/facebook-profile-analysis/README.md

 # facebook-profile-analysis

-Replicable code for my blog post where I downloaded my Facebook data and analysed the how I use the social networking platform.
+Replicable code for my blog post where I downloaded my Facebook data and analysed my usage patterns.

 Here is the link: [Seven charts that show how I used Facebook over the years](https://medium.com/@bansalsamarth/seven-charts-that-show-how-i-used-facebook-over-the-years-bc7e8b3b5170)